-Ludovic is a small boy who cross-dresses and generally acts like a girl, talks of marrying his neighbor's son and can not understand why everyone is so surprised about it.
-His actions lead ...
-See full summary »
+Ludovic is a transgender girl who is coming out.
+She talks of marrying her neighbor's son and can not understand why everyone is so surprised about it.
+Her family and neighbors struggle ...

 This is a surrealistic film about a local small town 'hot chips' owner who finds his store cut in half by a newly erected wall in Belgium that is meant to separate the Flemish speakers from...
 See full summary »

 34 of 38 people found this review helpful.

 Was this review helpful to you?